Darkmatter126ms/Spyfall-Simulation/README.md

 # Spyfall: Multiplayer Web Edition

-A web-based multiplayer Spyfall game where each player uses their own device.
+A web-based multiplayer Spyfall game where each player uses their own device to participate in the game.
+Anytime, Anywhere.

 ## How to Play